outofmbufs/tokenizer/README.md

     MyToken TokenID.B 'b'
     MyToken TokenID.A 'a'

-The framework passes the token factory into `matched` method invocations (via attribute `factory` in the `_MatchedInfo` argument).
-Therefore another way to create an alternate token object would be to subclass `TokenMatch` (and its subclasses as necessary) and have them _replace the `factory` attribute as needed.
+The framework will also look for an alternate tokenfactory in the `_TInfo` returned by `action` methods.
+Therefore another way to create an alternate token object would be to subclass `TokenMatch` (and its subclasses as necessary) and have them set the tokenfactory attribute of a `_TInfo` as appropriate.
+This opens the door to having one TokenMatch subclass create token objects of an entirely different class than another TokenMatch (whether that is a good idea or not is up for debate of course).

-A more elaborate scheme would also have those TokenMatch subclasses return something other than the built-in _MatchedInfo object; the framework simply requires that object to have a `factory` attribute and will ultimately invoke it like this:
+A more elaborate scheme would also have those TokenMatch subclasses return something other than the built-in _TInfo object; the framework simply requires that object to have a `tokenfactory` attribute and will ultimately invoke it like this:

     # for illustrative purpose; some code details left out
-    minfo = tm.matched(_MatchedInfo(tokname=tm.tokname,
-                                    value=value,
-                                    tokenizer=self,
-                                    factory=self.tokenfactory))
-    .. code elided that finds 'id' and creates 'loc' etc .. then: token = minfo.factory(id, minfo.value, loc)
+    tinfo = tm.action(value, self)
+    if tinfo is None:       # None means ignore this token continue

+    factory = tinfo.tokenfactory or self.tokenfactory
+    yield factory(tokid, tinfo.value, loc)

-so if the `TokenMatch` subclass `matched` method returns a custom object with at least a `factory` and `value` attribute, it can regain control of token creation via the `factory` invocation.
+so if the `action` method returns a custom object with at least a `tokenfactory` and `value` attribute, it can regain control of token creation via the `tokenfactory` invocation.
+One reason to do this is if there are additional parameters that need to be passed from the "rules" (the sequence of TokenMatch subclass objects) down to the eventual token creation calls themselves.

 Examples of all three of these ideas can be found in the unittest code.